Mary Virginia McCormick: Mental illness

 Mary McCormick exhibited signs of anxiety that worsened throughout her teenage years.
 By the age of 18, she expressed delusional ideas and hallucinated.
 She had frequent bouts of weeping and frantic praying.
 Episodes of insomnia were marked with incidents of her climbing out of windows and wandering around at night.

 At the age of 19, she was diagnosed by doctors with dementia praecox.
-Due to her medical diagnosis, doctors declared her as insane and mentally incompetent in 1880.
+Because of her medical diagnosis, doctors declared her insane and mentally incompetent in 1880.
 Her condition became worse after the death of her father on May 13, 1884.
 The following August, she stayed at Clayton Lodge, the McCormick family estate in Richfield Springs, New York, and after Christmas, her mother brought her to Philadelphia, Pennsylvania to seek treatment under the care of Dr. Silas Weir Mitchell, a neurologist.

-By 1889, she occupied a camp in the Adirondack Mountains of upstate New York and a house in the Upper West Side of Manhattan near the Hudson River, two dwellings that were provided by her mother who had employed a resident physician and household attendants to care for her.
+By 1889, she occupied a camp in the Adirondack Mountains of upstate New York and a house on the Upper West Side of Manhattan near the Hudson River, two dwellings that were provided by her mother who had employed a resident physician and household attendants to care for her.
 Grace Thorne Walker, a Canadian-born business secretary for the McCormick family, was the head of Mary McCormick's household and served as her nursing companion.
-Cyrus McCormick Jr. negotiated a three-year contract to recruit Dr. Alice Bennett, a superintendent at the Norristown State Hospital for the Insane, as Mary McCormick's attending physician in 1896 but Bennett resigned two years later after resident nurses had accused the doctor of morphine addiction.
+Cyrus McCormick Jr. negotiated a three-year contract to recruit Dr. Alice Bennett, a superintendent at the Norristown State Hospital for the Insane, as Mary McCormick's attending physician in 1896, but Bennett resigned two years later after resident nurses accused her of morphine addiction.